‘Black Panther’ director Ryan Coogler detained after being mistaken for bank robber at Bank of America branch

 A police spokesperson did not immediately respond to a request for comment Wednesday.

 Coogler, widely considered one of the hottest young directors in Hollywood, has explored social and racial themes in his work.
-The Bay Area native first broke through with his acclaimed 2013 biographical debut “Fruitvale Station,” centered on the life and 2009 shooting of Oscar Grant III, a 22-year-old Black man who died at the hands of Bay Area Rapid Transit police in Oakland.
+The Bay Area native first broke through with his acclaimed 2013 biographical debut “Fruitvale Station,” centered on the life and 2009 shooting of Oscar Grant III, a 22-year-old Black man who died at the hands of Bay Area Rapid Transit police in Oakland, Calif.

 Coogler also directed and co-wrote “Creed,” the 2015 sports drama that is part of the “Rocky” series.
 He is best known for the 2018 Marvel Studios blockbuster “Black Panther,” which was nominated for seven Academy Awards, including the first Best Picture nomination for a superhero movie.
 Lauded by critics as an “exhilarating, groundbreaking” cultural force in 2018, “Black Panther” went on to earn more than $1.3 billion in gross worldwide earnings.